 Who should apply?

-We welcome writers from all backgrounds, and all gender identities and expressions.
+We welcome writers of all ages, backgrounds, and all gender identities and expressions.
 Writers in all creative genres are invited to apply.
 The program is designed for emerging and established writers with a proven publication record seeking a period of dedicated time to work on a project in any genre.

 Winter Writers Retreat 2023 only accepts projects that are being written in English.